rhysdoliver/rhysoliver-blog/content/portfolio/lop/index.md

 ### Backend Automation

-The Target and persistant booking system is also written in [Node.js](https://nodejs.org), and runs on a windows server using Task Scheduler.
+The Target and persistent booking system is also written in [Node.js](https://nodejs.org), and runs on a windows server using Task Scheduler.
 It's a very basic approach but it works.

 ### Security